aboduo/OutlookAgenda/README.md

 # OutlookAgenda
-My solution for [iOS Engineer Challenge](https://github.com/outlook/jobs/blob/master/instructions/ios/ios-engineer.md) Welcome @ogkent @eddiekim to review and give comments, thanks
+My solution for [iOS Engineer Challenge](https://github.com/outlook/jobs/blob/master/instructions/ios/ios-engineer.md) Welcome to review and give comments, thanks

 ## Prerequisite
 - iOS 11, iPhoneX, do not test in other devices